Calendula oil is a natural oil extracted from marigold flowers (Calendula officinalis). It’s often used as a complementary or alternative treatment.

 You can try applying a calendula oil or cream on your skin twice per day.

 Calendula is generally safe to use, but there are a few considerations to keep in mind.
 Avoid calendula if you’re allergic to plants in the Asteraceae/Compositae family.
-Don’t use calendula if you’re pregnant or breastfeeding.
+Don’t use calendula if you’re pregnant or breastfeeding — not enough is known to be sure it is safe.

 Avoid taking calendula orally at least two weeks before any scheduled surgery, since it can cause drowsiness.
 Don’t take it orally in combination with any type of sedative drug.